Kodak Carousel Slide Projector (Rebuilt) 1 Year Warranty

 The Ektagraphic series of slide projectors were designed for commercial use and quite often were run to death.
 Lots of metal parts would fail due to their extended use.
 If you could find one that wasn’t run into the ground, it would be just as good if not better than a regular carousel version, but since there is no hour meter on them, you can’t tell.
 We only sell Ektagraphic Projectors that do NOT show signs of extended use.
 If you are considering an Ektagraphic model, the AF-2 & AF-3 are only pre-1981 models I would consider since they used the ELH lamp.
 The Ektagraphic III models (post-1981) tell you their features right in the model number.
 “A” stand for Auto Focus, “T” stands for Timer, “M” stands for Manual Focus and “S” stands for screen.
 As an example, an “Ektagraphic III AMT” has Autofocus, Manual Focus and a built in Timer.
 The Ektagraphic III AFT, were made for the theaters to show slides (commercials) in between movies.
 If it were not for the Ektagraphic III AFT, Kodak would have been out of the projector business many years earlier.
 There are also “B” and “E” models, but I feel they are too basic to be considered.

-We do not recommend the 140 slide trays as Kodak had lots of unexplainable problems with them jamming.
+We do not recommend the 140 slide trays as Kodak had some unexplainable problems with them jamming at times.
 With this in mind, we only sell and recommend the 80 slide trays.
 If you have 140 trays that are working fine, I wouldn't replace them but if you need more trays, I would only buy the 80's.